rloterh/Library/README.md

-# Library - HTML Forms (Microverse HTML/ CSS Module)
+# Book Library built with Vanilla JavaScript

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-The rubric of this project is to demonstrate the creation of HTML/ CSS forms by designing a clone of the [Intuit Mint](https://mint.intuit.com/) signup page.
-The specification for this project is a part of [The Odin Project](https://www.theodinproject.com/).
+The rubric of this project is to build a web application where users can add books to a library table.
+- A user can create a new book including: title, author, pages and read-status.
+- A user can change the read-status button.
+- A user can remove a book from the library table.

 ## Library Directory 📙